 Let’s apply what we’ve learned about code refactoring from previous lessons to break up this single, monolithic, Automobile class into a series of smaller classes - each within their own file within the Solution Explorer:

 The purpose of having highly "cohesive" classes is to reinforce the single responsibility principle we've discussed before.
 Cohesive classes have properties and methods that are directly related to each other.
 Other extraneous details or functions can be moved to other, more cohesive classes.
 This allows you, the programmer, to create an application that can withstand time and change in the architecture of the program.
 We'll discuss architecture later, but think of the way that short, specific methods allow you to affect the functionality of the program without modifying its core components on a larger scale.

-Here is how each individual class now breaks down (again, the implementation details are not important, just focus on the way the
+Here is how each individual class now breaks down (again, the implementation details are not important, just focus on the way the classes are restructured):